Filing for AY 2024-25 is coming soon

 Your income after all the deductions (net income) under Chapter-VI-A must be within the specified limit of Rs 50 lakh to escape the requirement of schedule AL.

-If she did not have to pay the home loan instalments, she would not get the deduction on interest payment.
+If she did not have to pay the home loan installments, she would not get the deduction on interest payments.
 In that case, the net income would amount to Rs 51.5 lakh.
 This income would exceed the threshold limit of Rs 50 lakh.
 Consequently, it would be mandatory for Pinky to file Schedule AL.

 Guidelines to file Schedule AL